arviz-devs/arviz/elections/ArviZ_2020.md

 3. Core Contributor must accept acknowledgement with thumbs up on nomination
    * Without an acknowledgement, they will not be a candidate in the election.
-   * A nomination can be explicitly declined as well in a comment, if that individual feels they will not be able serve as a Council Member for any reason
+   * A nomination can be explicitly declined as well in a comment, if that individual feels they will not be able to serve as a Council Member for any reason.
 4. At the end of the week, all nominations will be compiled in last comment.